iter8-tools/docs/docs/tutorials/integrations/kserve-mm/blue-green.md

 When the `READY` field becomes `True`, the model is fully deployed.

-## Initialize the Blue-Green traffic pattern
+## Initialize the Blue-Green routing policy

 Initialize model rollout with a blue-green traffic pattern as follows: